-Back in the Montréal years, I was working within multiple artistic disciplines.
+Back in the Montréal years, I experimented multiple artistic disciplines.
 I have college and university degrees in Visual Arts and later gained a professional diploma in Graphic Design.
-I worked in animation and graphic studios where I forged my career, mainly in event production.
-For nearly ten years I was full time soaked in a vibrant cultural scene designing promotional material for major events like the world renowned Montreal Jazz Festival.
-As a genuine music lover, it was a very exciting time, but also exhausting.
-All these experiences have followed me in my suitcase and are always useful to any cultural work I can contribute to in the Snowy Valleys region.
-Today I feel more grounded in the slow food culture, but music will always be in shuffle at the studio (and in my drummer man's man cave)!
+For nearly ten years I was full-time soaked in a vibrant cultural scene designing promotional material for major events like the world-renowned Montreal Jazz Festival.
+As a genuine music lover, being part of a music festival studio team was a very exciting time.
+All these experiences have followed me in my suitcase and are always useful to any cultural work that I can contribute to in the Snowy Valleys region.
+Today, in my mid-forties, I feel more grounded in the slow food world and in the garden, but music will always shuffle in the house!